Resources

 View a map of the United States, developed by the Soil Science Society of America, with links to information about each state soil.

 These arrived just in time for PSSAC’s (sadly postponed due to COVID-19) 2020 meeting, and now we have a nice assortment of PSSAC T-shirts.
 They are printed on quality 100% Cotton Beefy-T’s, and are available in 4 colors: white, pebble, light steel, and teal.
 The shirts have been screen printed (in 6 colors), and area available in S – XXL (limited availability: see size/color quantity chart below).
-The shirts are $20 each, plus $5 shipping (USPS First Class in a manila envelope).
+The shirts are $20 each, plus $5 shipping (USPS First Class in a manila envelope, available to US addresses only).

 Color/Size Teal White Light Steel Pebble